 (F) Cancelling a Lotto Entry

-- (1) You cannot cancel a Lotto Entry bought on the Site after You have accepted the Selection(s) displayed on the "Confirm Play Slip" screen of the Site.
+- (1) You cannot cancel a Lotto Entry bought on the Site or App after You have accepted the Selection(s) displayed on the "Confirm Play Slip" screen of the Site or App.
 You cannot cancel a Lotto Entry bought using Your Pingit Account once You have selected ‘Pay Now’ on the Review Order page.
 You cannot cancel Lotto Match 2 Prizes.

 - (2) If You get two or more Lucky Dip Selections for the same Lotto Draw that contain the same six numbers, You should telephone our Customer Care Team within 120 minutes of buying the relevant Lotto Entry(ies), or before the close of sales for that Lotto Draw, whichever is the earlier.
 Camelot may then, at its discretion and following investigation, refund into Your Account (or Your Pingit Account if the Lotto Entry(ies) were bought using Your Pingit Account) an amount equal to the cost of the duplicate Lotto Entry(ies).

 (G) Cancelled Draws